 Cawthorn calls on Harris to invoke 25th Amendment and remove Biden as president over Afghanistan crisis

-'Joe Biden’s physical inability to lead is not a political talking point – it’s a demonstrable fact,' Rep. Madison Cawthorn told Fox News
+The congressman said he does not believe Biden is capable of serving as commander-in-chief following the disastrous U.S. pullout of Afghanistan

-North Carolina Rep. Madison Cawthorn, a freshman Republican congressman, is calling on Vice President Kamala Harris to invoke the 25th Amendment and remove President Biden from office following the deadly, botched withdrawal of U.S. troops from Afghanistan.
+U.S. Rep. Madison Cawthorn, a freshman Republican from North Carolina, is calling on Vice President Kamala Harris to invoke the 25th Amendment and remove President Biden from office following the deadly, botched withdrawal of U.S. troops from Afghanistan.

 "Our nation is at a crisis point," he wrote in a letter to Harris and the rest of the cabinet Thursday.